junxit/us-congress-bills-117/metadata.md

 - 2021-09-14 — Placed on the Union Calendar, Calendar No. 84.
 - 2021-09-14 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-119.
 - 2021-09-14 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-119.
+- 2021-09-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-09-29 — Considered under suspension of the rules. (consideration: CR H5536-5537)
+- 2021-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4089.
+- 2021-09-29 — Mr. Thompson (MS) moved to suspend the rules and pass the bill, as amended.
+- 2021-10-19 — Considered as unfinished business. (consideration: CR H5662)
+- 2021-10-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-10-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 51 (Roll no. 317). (text: CR 9/29/2021 H5536)
+- 2021-10-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 51 (Roll no. 317).(text: CR 9/29/2021 H5536)